π How It Works

 Signals are split into two buckets to match different investment profiles:

-- π Growth ($5β$20) β smaller-cap stocks with higher return potential.
-Our backtest data shows the $5β$10 range delivered positive returns 76% of the time across 7-year holding periods, with an average return of +479%.
+- π Growth ($5β$20): smaller-cap stocks with higher return potential.
+Our backtest data shows the lower-priced ranges have historically delivered the strongest returns over long holding periods.

 ESG/SRI Filtering

 We use SEC EDGAR SIC codes to systematically exclude companies in industries that conflict with sustainable investing principles.
-Our exclusion list covers 10 categories β fossil fuels, coal, oil & gas, tobacco, weapons & defense, gambling, alcohol, mining, banking & insurance, pharmaceuticals, meat packing, and predatory lending β supplemented by keyword matching and a manual review list.
+Our exclusion list covers 11 categories (fossil fuels, tobacco, alcohol, gambling, weapons and defense, mining, banking and finance, pharmaceuticals, predatory lending, animal welfare, and private prisons), supplemented by keyword matching and a manual review list.
 Companies misclassified by SIC codes (e.g., tech firms under financial codes) are whitelisted after verification.

 Signal Selection & Scoring Framework